freetronics/POEREG/README.md

 Freetronics Power-over-Ethernet 802.3af Regulator
 =================================================
-Copyright 2010-2013 Freetronics Pty Ltd
+Copyright 2010-2013 Freetronics Pty Ltd www.freetronics.com
-Freetronics site:  www.freetronics.com
-Freetronics email: info@freetronics.com
+Copyright 2018 SuperHouse Automation Pty Ltd www.superhouse.tv--

 Module to regulate power supplied on Power-over-Ethernet connection down to 10Vdc for supply to the on-board voltage regulator in an